Rick's Free Auto Repair Advice

 Posts Tagged: P0430

-Fix Code P0420 A P0420 code means your catalytic converter has failed an efficiency test.
+Learn what code P0420 means and how to fix it A P0420 code means your catalytic converter has failed an efficiency test.
 In other words, it’s not removing harmful combustion byproducts from the exhaust.
 Many people think that the way to fix code P0420 is to replace the oxygen sensors.
 That’s wrong.
 In fact, the vehicle computer can’t even come to the conclusion that your catalytic converter has failed the efficiency test if your oxygen sensors are bad.
-So don’t waste your time and money on oxygen sensors.
-What to do if you get a P0420 code? … Read More
+So, don’t waste your time and money on oxygen sensors.
+What to … Read More

-Code P0430 Catalyst System Efficiency Below Threshold (Bank 2) NOTE: Codes P0420 and code P0430 are similar.
-I wrote a much more detailed explanation of how an emission system works and what causes these codes.
-Read this post and then refer to this more detailed post.
-Code P0430 means the catalytic converter for bank 2 has failed it’s testing.
-The oxygen sensor in front of the catalytic converter switches back and forth between rich and lean as the computer constantly changes air fuel mixture.
-If the catalytic converter is doing … Read More
+Learn how to diagnose and fix code P0430 Code P0430 means the catalytic converter for bank 2 has failed its testing.
+The oxygen sensor in front of the catalytic converter switches back and forth between rich and lean as the computer constantly changes the air-fuel mixture.
+If the catalytic converter is doing its job, the downstream oxygen sensor should not switch between rich and lean.
+If it does, that means the catalytic converter is NOT doing its job, and the computer turns on the check engine light and sets code … Read More

 Custom Wordpress Website created by Wizzy Wig Web Design, Minneapolis MN